 Find out how to get to each of the Kingston University sites:

-Trains run regularly from London Waterloo to Kingston station or Surbiton station (at least every 15 minutes).
-The train journey takes approximately 25 minutes.
+Trains run regularly from London Waterloo to Putney (midweek eight trains per hour, journey times 15–20 minutes) for Roehampton Vale and Kingston Hill campus sites.
 For further information, visit the National Rail Enquiries website.

-Parking is limited and you may have to use one of the public pay-and-display car parks in Kingston, such as Bittoms and The Rose.
+Parking is limited in the town centre sites and so you may have to use one of the public pay-and-display car parks nearby.
 For further information, visit the Kingston Council website.

 |Halls of residence|